MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/sysadmin/faq-platform-monthly-updates.md

 ## What is the overall process that will be used?

-Microsoft will notify you 5 days before an update will be applied to your purchased Tier – 2 sandbox.
-You will be given 5 days to test and validate the platform version in the Tier-2 sandbox prior to the update being applied to your production environment.
+Microsoft will notify you 5 days before an update will be applied to your purchased Tier 2 Standard Acceptance Test (Sandbox).
+You will be given 5 days to test and validate the platform version in the Tier 2 Standard Acceptance Test (Sandbox) prior to the update being applied to your production environment.
 No explicit sign off will be required.

 ## What’s the expected downtime?